MozeBaltyk/UpOnLAN/docs/UpOnLAN/Developpement.md

-## UpOnLAN Web App – Code Architecture & Design Insights
+## Code Architecture & Design Insights

 This part is to help keeping UpOnLAN futures devs.